undernewmanagement/hn_wacther/README.md

 This is a python script and docker image which will collect bookmark rankings from Hacker News (http://news.ycombinator.com).

-We want o be polite, so we only pull data once every two minutes for the first five pages.
+We want to be polite, so we only pull data once every two minutes for the first five pages.

 ## Requirements
   1. Python 3+